rei/rei-cedar-docs/docs/getting-started/handoff/README.md

 <cdr-doc-table-of-contents-shell>

-The Cedar UI Sketch Toolkit provides tools and processes to communicate Cedar component and token usage in sketch design assets.
-Designers using the Cedar toolkit to build mockups and redlines will be creating annotated, inspectable, web-sharable assets to facilitate the developer handoff process.
+The Cedar UI Sketch Toolkit provides tools and processes to communicate Cedar component and token usage in Sketch design assets.
+Designers using the Cedar Toolkit to build mockups and redlines will be creating annotated, inspectable, web-sharable assets to facilitate the developer handoff process.